-Since June 5, 2013, Stacy Erholtz has been a medical miracle, and now she’s paying it forward with a new fund at the Brainerd Lakes Area Community Foundation.
+For over a year, Stacy Erholtz has been known as a medical miracle – and now she’s paying it forward with a new fund at the Brainerd Lakes Area Community Foundation.

 In May 2004, Stacy learned she had cancer.
 Doctors at Essentia Health in Brainerd diagnosed Stacy with multiple myeloma, a cancer of the blood plasma residing in bone marrow, as well as a rare protein disorder called amyloidosis.